-Welsh was the primary language of many, although it was diluted significantly by the influx of English-only-speaking from other parts of the UK during the huge expansion of the steelworks in Margam.
+Welsh was the primary language of many, although it was diluted significantly by the influx of English-only speaking people from other parts of the UK during the industrial revolution and the subsequent huge expansion of the steelworks in Margam.

 Religion played a significant role in the lives of Afan folk, as evidenced by the many chapels and churches of various denominations.

 Pub life was also very evident throughout the valley, and pubs and clubs were a regular social gathering place.

 Wales has long been called The Land of Song, and nowhere was this more clearly illustrated than in the Afan Valley.
 I have fond memories of growing up listening to and singing Welsh hymns and folk songs.
 Some of the “best” singing I’ve heard was at my father’s funeral.
 Rising from his home, valley folk could be heard singing in the street outside, while a small private service was conducted inside.
 The crematorium in Margam was packed to overflowing, and the singing “blew the roof off”, thanks to attendance by relatives, friends and members of The Afan Glee.

 Dad sang from an early age.
 When he was just 8 years old, his father used to take him to “rich people’s houses” to sing and help put food on the table for the large family.
 In retirement, visiting us in California, Dad never missed an opportunity to sing.
 On one of our trips to Reno, Nevada, a 5 hour bus trip turned into 10 hours due to snow blocking the road in the Sierras.
 Dad suggested he and I entertain folks by singing.
 Almost 40 years later, folks still remember that singing.